Security

 Configure your options above, then click Generate.

-What is this Password Generator?
+What is this password generator?

 Our Password Generator uses your browser's built-in cryptographic API (crypto.getRandomValues) to create truly random, secure passwords — unlike basic tools that rely on predictable Math.random().
 You can set passwords from 6 to 64 characters and toggle uppercase letters, lowercase letters, digits, and symbols to meet any site's requirements.
 A real-time strength meter displays entropy in bits so you can see exactly how secure your password is before you use it.
 Nothing is sent to any server — the entire process runs offline in your browser, making it safe to use even for your most sensitive accounts.

-Who needs a strong password generator?
+Who should use a random password generator?

 How does this random password generator work?